Responsible Corporate Governance Our strategy & economic success

 The new extension in Vienna

 The headquarters are located in the middle of a large city.
 A rarity now.
 Many industrial companies are relocating to greenfield sites on the outskirts or to rural areas in order to save costs.
-EVVA has remained loyal to its location for 65 years.
+EVVA has remained loyal to its location for nearly 70 years.
 Employees benefit from excellent public transport connections (EVVA pays 50 % of their travel costs!) and suppliers benefit from outstanding road links.
 For this reason, the strategic decision to further expand the location was unequivocal.

 EVVA managing directors and owners Nicole and Stefan Ehrlich-Adám were awarded the Silver Medal of Honour by the Chamber of Commerce for their special contribution to Vienna as a business location (photo at top)